MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/Microsoft.Azure.Commands.ApiManagement.ServiceManagement/v1.1.4/New-AzureRmApiManagementOpenIdConnectProvider.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApiManagementOpenIdConnectProvider** cmdlet creates an OpenID Connect provider in azure_2 API Management.
+The **New-AzureRmApiManagementOpenIdConnectProvider** cmdlet creates an OpenID Connect provider in Azure API Management.

 ## EXAMPLES